Private Yacht Charter Spain

-Ibiza has stunning beaches, great markets and World Heritage-listed sites, but it is best known for its nightlife.
-While there’s no shortage of beach restaurants, pumping nightclubs or lounge bars Ibiza has more than just entertainment for yacht charter guests.
+Ibiza has stunning beaches, great markets and World Heritage-listed sites.
+But of course it is best known for its nightlife.
+While there’s no shortage of beach restaurants, pumping night clubs or lounge bars Ibiza has more than just entertainment for yacht charter guests.
 Walk up to the whitewashed church Puig de Missa for views over Santa Eulalia before stopping for a sundowner at Nikki Beach.
 Go snorkelling at Cala Xarraca or Punta Galera.
-Santa Eulalia is good for families, Puerto San Miguel is popular with couples and if you’re looking for the best parties you should go to Ibiza Town, Playa en Bossa and San Antonio.
+Santa Eulalia is good for families, Puerto San Miguel is popular with couples.
+And if you’re looking for the best parties you should go to Ibiza Town, Playa en Bossa and San Antonio.

-We recommend watching the sun set in San Antonio at Cafe Mambo or the famous Cafe del Mar; if you happen to be there in August you’re in for a great time with a fireworks display for the Fiesta of St Bartholomew.
-Of course, Ibiza is famous for hosting the world’s best DJ’s so join the crowds at the top superclubs in Ibiza such Amnesia, Eden, Pacha, Privilege, Space and Ushuaia.
+We recommend watching the sunset in San Antonio at Cafe Mambo or the famous Cafe del Mar.
+If you happen to be there in August you’re in for a great time with a fireworks display for the Fiesta of St Bartholomew.
+Of course, Ibiza is famous for hosting the world’s best DJ’s.
+So join the crowds at the top superclubs in Ibiza such as Amnesia, Eden, Pacha, Privilege, Space and Ushuaia.

 Renting A Boat in Menorca (Minorca)

-The Old Ciutadella has a beautiful cathedral and sandstone mansions and is a pretty town to step ashore to dine on caldereta de langosta, the island’s signature dish of lobster casserole.
-To work off a hearty meal, there are plenty of walking trails along the coastal path ‘Camí de Cavalls.‘ Charter guests often book extended itineraries that include Menorca and one of the busier Balearic islands or the Spanish mainland.
+The Old Ciutadella has a beautiful cathedral and sandstone mansions.
+And is also a pretty town to step ashore to dine on caldereta de langosta, the island’s signature dish of lobster casserole.
+To work off a hearty meal, there are plenty of walking trails along the coastal path ‘Camí de Cavalls.’
+Charter guests often book extended itineraries that include Menorca and one of the busier Balearic islands or the Spanish mainland.

 Luxury Boat Rental for Formentera and Espalmador

 Popular for day charters, Formentera and Espalmador are the definition of escapism.
-Mostly uninhabited, yachts will find unspoilt beaches (most are naturist) and pleasant locations to go hiking, cycling or bird watching.
+Mostly uninhabited, yachts will find unspoilt beaches (most are naturist).
+And also enough pleasant locations to go hiking, cycling or bird watching.
 You’ll find plenty of places to drop anchor in the clear turquoise water such as Cala Saona or Calo des Mort.

 Yacht Charter in the Canary Islands

-The Canary Islands are an archipelago and autonomous community of Spain, located around 100 kilometres from the Moroccan coast.
-The climate is sub-tropical and agreeable for most of the year; even winter is popular (especially New Year holidays in the Canary Islands) and each of the islands has its own character.
+The Canary Islands are an archipelago and autonomous community of Spain.
+Which are located around 100 kilometres from the Moroccan coast.
+The climate is subtropical and agreeable for most of the year.
+Even winter is popular (especially New Year holidays in the Canary Islands).
+Each of the islands has its own character.

-Tenerife has diverse beaches, resorts and excellent family-friendly attractions such as Siam Park water park and Loro Parque.
+Tenerife has diverse beaches, resorts and excellent family-friendly attractions.
+Such as Siam Park water park and Loro Parque.
 Outdoor activities vary from hiking in the Teide National Park to canyoning to Jeep safaris or golf.
 Gran Canaria is known for it’s black lava and white sand beaches and great duty free shopping.
-Lanzarote has a volcanic landscape where you can go cycling, book a guided walk in the Timanfaya National Park or quench your thirst at one of the island’s wineries or the clifftop Mirador del Río bar where the drinks are somewhat secondary to the amazing panoramic views.
+Lanzarote has a volcanic landscape where you can go cycling.
+Or book a guided walk in the Timanfaya National Park.
+You can also quench your thirst at one of the island’s wineries or the clifftop Mirador del Río bar.
+However, the drinks there are somewhat secondary to the amazing panoramic views.
 Fuerteventura has sandy beaches and is excellent for water sports, particularly scuba diving and windsurfing.